mpjovanovich/course-notes/content/SDEV120/index.md

 ## Announcements

-- Walkthrough - first "Step Into Python" assignment
+- Walkthrough - first "Step Into Python" assignment.
+Common issues:
+  - If you don't see exercises after login, refresh the page
+  - If a button doesn't work, click it again

 ## Schedule